Maley Drive Extension Project

 • A video of a roundabout on youtube is available for the entrance on Lasalle.
 Is there any information on the roundabout for lansing avenue.

-Marco asked over 3 years ago
+Marco asked almost 4 years ago

 Thank you for your question.
 Any live drone videos posted on the internet by the City can be found on this Over to You website. https://overtoyou.greatersudbury.ca/maley-drive-extension-project